 Mercury can be a trickster, though, and there was some funny business associated with this event.
 People are asking how it was so easy to get into the building, why the police did little at the beginning, why it took so long for the National Guard to be called in, and so forth.
 Police were shown taking selfies with some of the mob.
 They were also videoed taking down barriers, allowing the protesters into the building.
 Protesters commented that the police just let them in.
 Comment after the fact said the police were surrounded and had little choice, noting there were already protesters behind them.

 Then, there were the photo-ops during the occupation of the Capitol.
 The bison-headed man (Bison Boy), one Jake Angeli, an aspiring actor and singer, was a sensation on social media.
-He’s a sensation here in Italy now, too, being an Italian-American.
+He’s a sensation here in Italy now, too, with folks here initially believing him to be an Italian-American, based on his pseudonym.
 He was later photographed with Michiel Vos, attorney and husband of Nancy Pelosi’s daughter, a filmmaker.
 He is called an Antifa poseur on Parler and Twitter, leading some comment to call the whole event a setup by Antifa and the Democrats.
 Snopes has another take on the photo, saying Vos was there covering the event as a reporter and that Angeli is in fact a Trump supporter.
 The reader can decide.
 But it illustrates the sort of back and forth and divisions that exist across our society and media of various kinds, and how a picture seen out of context to lead to a lot of wild speculation.

 Mary Trump, Trump’s niece, tweeted that the event was planned and coordinated with police, claiming that right-wing extremists had infiltrated the police, the inference being that was why it was so easy to get into the Capitol building.
 That can be called into question, too, in that Capitol Police were caught off guard and outnumbered by the sheer number of the mob and gave way to avoid giving fuel to claims of suppression of protests and to avoid more serious injuries among police and protesters.
 Police officers across the nation had many questions as to how events got so out of hand so quickly, too.
 Again, the reader can decide.